Using the right words and phrases on a sales call can have a big influence on the outcome. But what are the best sales statements to use?

 Such phrases will lend the call a pleasingly bespoke feel.

 Pitching to a Negotiator is like challenging a particularly accomplished player to a game of chess or draughts.
-The Negotiator has developed a shameless knack for exploiting the market in search of a bargain.
+It can be difficult, as the Negotiator has developed a shameless knack for exploiting the market in search of a bargain.

 However, you do have a trump card.
-The very fact that The Negotiator invests so much time in haggling with you is inherent testament to his interest in your product.
+The very fact that the Negotiator invests so much time in haggling with the agent is an inherent testament to his interest in the organisation’s product/service.